 Solent's real-world curriculum

-We are driven to continue improving and innovating through our curriculum framework, part of Solent’s strategy to go for TEF gold.
+We are driven to continue improving and innovating through our curriculum framework, part of Solent’s strategy to go for Teaching Excellence Framework (TEF) gold.

 This curriculum framework – which informs and drives our approach to teaching – consists of six paired ‘dimensions’.
 And at the heart of this framework is the concept of ‘personal knowing’.